 Figure 2: Regional location of the Laverton Downs Project showing known nickel sulphide deposits.
 Regional RTP magnetic image as background.

 Opportunistically in November 2020 a small portion of the project area was flown with an airborne Versatile Time Domain Electromagnetic (VTEMTM) (Figure 3).
-Covering 100 linear kilometres at 100 metre line spacing, with 50 metre infill lines over one target, the program was designed to detect massive nickel sulphide mineralisation within highly prospective rocks identified in the CSA Global project evaluation.
+Covering 100 linear kilometres at 100m line spacing, with 50m infill lines over one target, the program was designed to detect massive nickel sulphide mineralisation within highly prospective rocks identified in the CSA Global project evaluation.
 VTEMTM is an airborne electromagnetic geophysical technique that is designed as a first pass massive sulphide detecting method (Figures 3 & 4).

 The VTEMTM program was extremely successful with several very strong EM anomalies identified that show all the hallmarks of massive sulphide mineralisation consistent with the Kambalda-style komatiite-hosted massive nickel sulphide deposit model.
 Kambalda-style deposits are characterised by massive pyrrhotite-pentlandite sulphide mineralisation that is highly conductive and magnetic, meaning they are amenable to detection with electro-magnetic geophysics.

 Figure 3: Helicopter-borne VTEMTM survey in action over the Laverton Downs Project

 Priority targets generated from the VTEMTM survey are high amplitude, late-time, discrete anomalies.
 Conductor plate modelling suggests the conductor sources to be shallow, starting from approximately 100-150m below surface.
 Despite being considered shallow, these targets are deeper than the deepest historical drill hole that targeted nickel and are consistent with the most recent mineralisation models for the style of deposit targeted.